Iron rich food is critical for our health but 33% of us are iron deficient. In menstruating women it’s way higher.

 Iron Rich Diet For Your Period

-The main cause of this is iron deficiency.
+The main cause is iron deficiency.

 Other symptoms of iron deficiency during periods can include :